 Each individual has the right to work in an atmosphere that prohibits discriminatory practices.
 No one should suffer harassment, bullying or abuse of any kind.
 It is the responsibility of every individual associated with PWC to participate in creating a respectful environment.

 People, Words & Change believes that confident and respectful communication between individuals is both the goal and the process for achieving the goal.
-PWC will promote confident and respectful communication during orientation for employees and volunteers, during the intake process for learners, during all tutor and learner sessions, and in dealings with associates.
+PWC will promote confident and respectful communication during orientation for employees and volunteers, during the intake process for learners, during all tutoring sessions and computer classes, and in dealings with associates.

 PWC recognizes that every person should be free from harassment for any reason, including, but not exclusive to, age, ancestry, colour, race, citizenship, ethnic origin, place of origin, creed, disability, family status, marital status, gender identity or expression,record of offences, sex or sexual orientation.